fayvor/fayvor.github.io/about.md

 permalink: /about/
 ---

-Fayvor is a data scientist, computer programmer, musician, and dad.
+My name is Fayvor Love.
+I'm a data scientist, computer programmer, musician, and dad.